Enable and Disable AirPort Wireless from the Command Line in Mac OS X

 Sometimes the easiest fix when troubleshooting an AirPort wireless connection problem is to just turn AirPort on and off.
 Instead of using the menu item or System Preferences, we can enable and disable AirPort very quickly directly from the Mac OS X Terminal.

 To do this, we’re going to use the ‘networksetup’ command.
-Note that this uses the “AirPort” reference, even with newer versions of OS X where Wi-Fi is no longer called AirPort, so ignore that naming convention change from Apple and just know that both pertain to the Macs wireless networking abilities.
+Note that this uses the “AirPort” reference, even with newer versions of Mac OS X where Wi-Fi is no longer called AirPort, so ignore that naming convention change from Apple and just know that both pertain to the Macs wireless networking abilities.

 The network device name will determine how the proper syntax is entered.